Stay Safe from the Lethal Sting of a Bark Scorpion

 What to Do If You Have a Scorpion Infestation

-Although you may be tempted to perform your own scorpion control, however, as poisonous as a bark scorpion can be, this is a job better left to a professional.
+Although you may be tempted to perform your own scorpion control, and as poisonous as a bark scorpion can be, this is a job better left to a professional.
 While you may have some success in applying your own scorpion treatment, a sting from a bark scorpion is not something you want to leave to chance.
 Burns Pest Elimination are the scorpion control experts in Phoenix, Tucson, Cave Creek, Mesa, Chandler, and all over southern Arizona!
 Call us now to schedule an inspection.